The Job Search Diary: Organize your job hunt

 Other useful details to list are the interview time and place, any relevant questions the applicant can think of before the interview, and a place to make notes on the interview itself.

-Additional helpful pieces of information to include in the applicant's job log are a record of when the thank you letter was sent out, and it may be useful to keep a copy of the letter on hand as well.
+Additional helpful pieces of information to include in your job search diary are a record of when the thank you letter was sent out, and it may be useful to keep a copy of the letter on hand as well.

 Getting the ideal job in the foodservice, hotel, or resort industries is a dream come true for many people.
 Focusing on keeping track of the important details and staying organized in the hospitality applicant's job log will pay off with a rewarding career in this exciting field.